 About living in care

-You can't always live with your family.
-It might be that your parents have asked for you to be looked after or that a court has decided that you need to go into care.
-This happens when your parents are unable to properly look after you or if you could come to harm if you stay with them.
+Sometimes you can’t live with your family.
+This might be because your parents have asked for help, or a court has said you need to be cared for somewhere else.
+This happens if your parents can’t look after you properly, or if it’s not safe to stay with them.

 Living in foster care

-When you go into care you will usually live with a foster family.
+If you go into care, you will usually live with a foster family.
 Some other young people might live in residential care.

 What’s it like living with a foster family?

-Foster carers are ordinary people who have been checked out to make sure they can take care of you safely.
-They might be married or single, have young or grown up children, or none at all.
-Your foster carers will take care of everything in your day-to-day life, such as:
+Foster carers are people who have been checked to make sure they can look after you safely.
+They might be married or single, and they might have children or not.
+Your foster family will help you with things like:

 - giving you meals